A Strategic Governance Framework for Executive Decision-Making

 An Executive Architecture Control System (EACS) is a structured governance and decision-support framework embedded within enterprise architecture.

+It is not a reporting dashboard.
 It is not a project management overlay.
+It is not an IT governance checklist.

 Core Components Executives Should Recognize